Am I My Brother's Keeper?: Ely Cathedral, Cambridgeshire, UK

 27 April - 1 September 2024

-Sean Henry is currently showing 28 sculptures in a four-month solo exhibtion at Ely Cathedral, entitled "Am I My Brother's Keeper?"
+A group of sculptures by Sean Henry are currently on display in a four-month exhibition at Ely Cathedral, Cambridgeshire, entitled "Am I My Brother's Keeper?" which runs until September 1st.

 More information on the works in the exhibition to be confirmed shortly.